soulripper13/cozylife_local/README.md

 ### My LED strip only shows on/off, no brightness control

-**Solution:** This was a known issue with RGB lights (Type Code `02`) not being recognized.
-Update to the latest version of the integration which includes:
+**Solution:** Update to the latest version of the integration, then check the device discovery logs for the PID, Type Code, and DPIDs.
+Supported lights are now identified using the bundled model catalog first, with a fallback for older unknown RGB lights that report Type Code `02`.

+For typical RGB and tunable-white lights, the important DPIDs are:
+- `1` for power
+- `3` for color temperature
+- `4` for brightness
+- `5` for hue
-- Support for Device Type Code `02` (RGB lights)
+- `6` for saturation
-- Correct DPID mapping (DPID 4 = brightness, DPID 3 = color temperature)

 Check your logs for:
 ```
-Device Type Code: 02
+Device Type Code: 01
-Device Category: RGB Light
-✓ Brightness: DPID 4
-✓ RGB Color: DPIDs 5 (Hue) + 6 (Saturation)
-Supported modes: color_temp, hs
+Supported DPIDs: ['1', '2', '3', '4', '5', '6']
 ```

-If you still see your RGB light set up as a switch instead of a light, check the Device Type Code.
-If it's `02`, you need to update to the latest version of the integration.

-If you see `ON/OFF only`, please [open an issue](https://github.com/soulripper13/cozylife_local/issues) with your device's log output.
+If your light has brightness/color DPIDs but is still exposed as on/off only, please [open an issue](https://github.com/soulripper13/cozylife_local/issues) with your device's log output.

 ### LED strip blinks dark blue when changing colors

 **Solution:** This was a known issue with incorrect work mode and DPID handling.
-Update to version 0.2.2 or later which includes:
+Update to the latest version of the integration, which includes:
 - Fixed work mode handling for RGB color changes (keeps work mode at 0)
 - Corrected DPID mappings to match CozyLife protocol standard
 - Added RGB color correction for accurate color reproduction